GLOBAL MARKETS-Stocks slip; caution reigns before U.S. payrolls

 NEW YORK, Jan 9 Stock markets around the world fell on Thursday as investors took profits following recent steep gains and were reluctant to buy ahead of the closely watched U.S. payrolls report on Friday.

-While recent data has indicated improving economic conditions, Friday's payrolls report will be the first since the Federal Reserve announced a slowing of its stimulus program last month.
-There may be some increased expectations for the data to justify the market's recent rally.
+While recent data has indicated improving economic conditions, this is the first payrolls report since the Federal Reserve announced a slowing of its stimulus program last month.
+This may raise some expectations for the data to justify the market's recent rally.
 Strong economic indicators on Thursday, including an index on European sentiment and U.S. jobless claims, were not enough to drive optimism.

 U.S. initial jobless claims fell more than expected in the latest week, while a euro-zone sentiment index jumped to a 29-month high in December.

-The European Central Bank and the Bank of England both kept interest rates unchanged on Thursday, at 0.25 percent and 0.5 percent, respectively, but markets were on alert for any signs of future ECB monetary stimulus moves or shifts in the economic outlook.
+The European Central Bank and the Bank of England both kept their respective 0.25 percent and 0.5 percent interest rates unchanged on Thursday, but markets were on alert for any signs of future ECB monetary stimulus moves or shifts in the economic outlook.

-The ECB's president, Mario Draghi, has been at pains in recent months to stress that the bank is prepared to ease its record low interest rates below 0.25 percent and test out other more unconventional policy options if necessary.
+ECB President Mario Draghi has been at pains to stress in recent months that the bank is prepared to ease its record low interest rates below 0.25 percent and test out other more unconventional policy options if necessary.

-U.S. investors were also looking ahead to the coming earnings season, with aluminum maker Alcoa Inc, a Dow component, reporting after the market closes on Thursday.
+U.S. investors were also looking ahead to the coming earnings season, with Dow component Alcoa Inc reporting after the market closes on Thursday.

 "This is the 'show me' year in terms of earnings," said Bill O'Neill, head of wealth management research at UBS.
 "You have to see an improvement."

-The FTSEurofirst-300 index of European shares fell 0.4 percent, as did the MSCI International ACWI Price Index .
+The FTSEurofirst-300 index of European shares fell 0.4 percent while the MSCI International ACWI Price Index slipped 0.3 percent, pressured by Asia.
 Tokyo's Nikkei 225 index slid 1.5 percent.

 COPPER FALLS

-"The dollar will continue to strengthen because of U.S tapering, and China's economic growth is slowing down."
+"The dollar will continue to strengthen because of U.S tapering (stimulus withdrawal), and China's economic growth is slowing down."

 LONDON, March 22 Sterling fell to the day's low against the dollar and a six-day low versus the euro on Wednesday after loud bangs were heard outside Britain's parliament.